ORION¶

 - NASA's F-Prime (for flight software),

-- SimSat (to simulate real payload sensors - GNSS and a camera),
+- SimSat (to simulate real payload sensors - Global Navigation Satellite System and a camera),

-- a Raspberry Pi 5 (to act as satellite's OBC).
+- a Raspberry Pi 5 (to act as the satellite's On-Board Computer).

 ORION solves the orbital bandwidth bottleneck: roughly 71% of Earth's surface is featureless ocean, yet a traditional satellite downlinks every captured frame.
-By running a Q4-quantized VLM on-board, ORION classifies each image as HIGH, MEDIUM, or LOW priority and only transmits the most strategically valuable observations in real time.
+By running a fine-tuned (on a custom dataset collected using SimSat) Q4-quantized VLM on-board, ORION classifies each image as HIGH, MEDIUM, or LOW priority and only transmits the most strategically valuable observations in real time.
+The model runs directly on raw 512×512 RGB pixels and is connected to a real flight software (not a Python wrapper), making it deployable on satellite's On-Board Computer (after rigorous testing and mission-specific tweaks) for any standard camera payload.

 Motivation¶